Pyotr Vologodsky: Biography

 In March 1917, Pyotr Vologodsky became one of three members of the provincial commissariat for the management of the Tomsk province, created after the removal from the office of Governor Vladimir Dubinsky.
 At the end of January 1918, at an illegal meeting of the Siberian Regional Duma, he was elected to the Provisional Government of Autonomous Siberia and was appointed Minister of Foreign Affairs.

 On 30 June 1918, after the Revolt of the Czechoslovak Legion, Vologodsky headed the Provisional Siberian Government (Omsk).
-In September, he became part of the five man Ufa Directory.
+In September, he became part of the five-man Ufa Directory.

-After the creation of the Russian state, on November 4, 1918, the executive body of the Directory, the All-Russian Council of Ministers, was formed.
-Chairman of the Council was appointed Vologodskiy.
-He resigned on November 18, 1918, after Admiral Kolchak came to power, but at the insistence of the right-wing public, he took the post of chairman of the Council of Ministers of Russia.
-In December 1918, in connection with the departure of Klyuchnikov, temporarily acted as Minister of Foreign Affairs.
+After the creation of the Russian State, on November 4, 1918, the executive body of the Directory, the All-Russian Council of Ministers, was formed.
+Vologodsky was appointed Chairman of the Council.
+He resigned on November 18, 1918, after Admiral Kolchak came to power, but at the insistence of the right-wing public, he took the post of chairman of the Council of Ministers.
+In December 1918, in connection with the departure of Klyuchnikov, he temporarily acted as Minister of Foreign Affairs.
 He resigned on November 22, 1919.

 By a resolution of the Administrative Council of the Provisional Siberian Government of November 3, 1918, Vologodsky was awarded the title of Honorary Citizen of Siberia.
 In the winter of 1919-1920, he emigrated to China.
 There, he served in a business partnership.
 In 1920, he was a member of the Committee of Representatives of the Russian population of Tianjin.
 Five years later, Vologodsky died on November 19, 1925, in the city of Harbin.